mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - as a way to bring attention to an imagined audience.
 I reference that the games are online.
 ``

+### Discussion of the process drama

+Examine MoE and this process drama through
+Turn to authenticity of the tools involved.
+Compare Heathcote's approach to tools to this learning design

+The next section examines inpact of relatively authentic toolset.

+In this sense, there is a high degree of authenticity made possible by the digital nature of the learning resources.
+But some shepherding involved, screening from complexities, marshalling towards certain goals to maintain a shared script / experience.

 ## The impact of tools, documentation and emerging technical processes

 This section looks in greater depth at the impact on learners of the design explored in the previous chapter.